 - Brushes/Combs – you should periodically clean the bristles of the brush.
 But wiping the handle because you do use it daily.

 - Electric Shavers -tiny hair, skin particles all get stuck in there.
-Follow your manufacturers cleaning guide.
-But I love to clean is with some alcohol and Q-tips to get in the tiny spaces.
+Follow your manufacturer’s cleaning guide.
+But I love to clean it with some alcohol and Q-tips to get in the tiny spaces.

 - Sliding glass door handle